Infragistics-BusinessTools/Slingshot-Documentation/docTopics/en/components/delete-profile.md

 ### Who Can Delete Profile Data?

 Technically speaking, the Slingshot team is the one having rights to delete profile data from Slingshot.
 But they do this at the request of users, of course.
 Then, who can request directly profile data deletion from the Slingshot team?
-External users and Organization managers who are in charge of personal data administration in the Organization can contact the Slingshot team and make a data deletion request.
+Individual users and Organization managers who oversee personal data administration in the Organization can contact the Slingshot team and make a data deletion request.

 What if you are part of an Organization?
 Then the information in your profile is considered ownership of the Organization.
 To learn how you can have it deleted, read below.